USA Hockey, women's players reach agreement to avoid boycott

 Captain Meghan Duggan called it a "historic moment in women's sports."
 USA Hockey president Jim Smith said people will look back on this day "as one of the most positive in the history" of the organization.

-Before this agreement, players said they were paid $1,000 a month around the Olympics, and the new contract is believed to be worth around $3,000 to $4,000 per player per month.
+Before this agreement, players said they were paid $1,000 a month around the Olympics, and the new contract is believed to be worth about $3,000 to $4,000 per player per month.
+Combined with money received from the U.S. Olympic committee, each player could surpass $70,000 in annual earnings, and that number could reach $129,000 in 2018 if the team wins the Olympic gold medal.

+Players also received business-class travel, just like the men's team, and insurance protection they asked for.

 "I'm very relieved and I'm very positive about the outcome, and I think the women are, too," USA Hockey executive director Dave Ogrean said by phone.
 "Clearly, we wanted to get this behind us, and we're very excited about having the team in Michigan to put on the jerseys that are their jerseys and to defend their world championship starting Friday night."